Mentor To Millions & Founder Of Angellist Naval Ravikant

-Backdrop my listening experience was the stuffy, crowded window seat of my Flix Bus.
-I was on a ten hour long journey from Bari to Roma.
-The route was regretfully more highway than Italian countryside but it’s funny how ingrained your sensory context is wrapped up in memory.
-I remember the moods of people driving as we slowly passed cars in the traffic jam, sat in a lost gaze whilst you un ironically asserted that life was meaningless.
+Backdrop to my listening experience was the stuffy, crowded window seat of my Flix Bus.
+I was on a ten-hour long journey from Bari to Roma.
+The route was regretfully more highway than Italian countryside but it’s funny how ingrained your sensory context gets wrapped up in memory.
+I remember the moods of people driving as we slowly passed cars in the traffic jam, sat in a lost gaze whilst you unironically asserted that life was meaningless.

 Appreciation and Gratitude

 You have measured metrics I am sure.
-Metrics which tell you a story of success through downloads, likes and comments.
-However, you should know that you successfully signal to us your disinterest in attention and commercialisation.
+Metrics that tell you a story of success through downloads, likes and comments.
 The overwhelming impression I get from you is that your intention is simply to spread knowledge as far and wide as you can.
 Egoless and without a commercial bent.
-Thank you Naval.
+Thank you, Naval.

-The podcast is called ‘What About When’ and – taking the advice of Tim Ferriss – I have made the podcast to “scratch my own itch”.
-I was myself directionless and anxious about wasting time doing this thing over that thing.
+Taking the advice of Tim Ferriss – I have made a podcast to “scratch my own itch”.
+I was myself directionless and anxious about wasting time doing this thing over that.
 I had no-one to lean on for advice or guidance beyond, ‘do what makes you happy’, while in the next sentence saying, ‘don’t do that, you need a real job, you need to be financially secure’.
 Through podcasts, I eventually found refuge in you and other like minded creators over the years who offered a more nuanced message.
 ‘You will fail, it will be hard, add value, and with some luck, you might get there’.

 I would ask you on the show to speak specifically about your years aged 20-30.
 What were you doing?
 Who were you with?
 What doubts did you have?
 When did you embarrass yourself?
 How often were you questioning everything?
 I ask my guests to answer these questions to quell the angst of my target listeners.
 The podcast can offer you no exposure and no compensation, but it can offer you what seems to be your current measure of time well spent.
 I can offer you a platform to help others.